RenatoDiGiacomo/RenatoDiGiacomo/README.md

 <div>
 <p>
 Im 39 years Old. <br>
-I am a Front-End Developer for 5 years,
+I am a Front-End Developer for 7 years,
 I start creating web sites from scratch using HTML, CSS and JavaScript, where i gain more knoledge.

 I worked with PHP and CMS like WordPress and Joomla.

-But my aim are Javascript and 2 years ago i start leaning ReactJS, where i create some projects like PokeDex.
+But my aim are Javascript, i'm start leaning ReactJS, where i create some projects like PokeDex.

 In Job, i work in some projects, Florestal project where i learning take informations from database using Rest and Axios,